Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 At the Techno Parade| ©Olivier Ortelpa

-If you like electronic music, you should definitely come to enjoy the Techno Parade that takes place in September.
-In this celebration, more than 400,000 lovers of this genre of music come together.
+If you like electronic music, you should definitely come and enjoy the Techno Parade that takes place in September.
+In this celebration, more than 400,000 lovers of this genre of music gather.
+The streets and avenues of Paris become a visual and sonorous spectacle in equal parts with colorful floats, flashy costumes, music, and a spectacular festive atmosphere.

-The Paris Techno Parade begins with a parade of floats carrying large loudspeakers with electronic music and a multitude of variations.
+The Techno Parade in Paris begins with a parade of floats carrying large speakers with electronic music and a multitude of variants.
 The people on the floats dance and enjoy the moment, as do the people strolling through the streets accompanying the parade.
+In addition, the organization of the festival brings a number of international DJs so that people do not stop dancing.
+Therefore, after the parade, the party continues in the nightclubs of the city.

-If you want to discover Paris as if you were on one of the Techno Parade floats, you can choose some of the best tourist buses of the city and discover its most interesting places without getting tired.
+If you want to discover Paris as if you were on one of the Techno Parade floats, you can choose some of the best tourist buses in the city and discover its most interesting places without getting tired.

 Craft Workshop| ©julian mora